 EMDR is based on the theory that anxiety symptoms surface when traumatic experiences are inadequately stored in the brain, causing poorly processed psychological coping mechanisms.
 It focuses on the idea that if these memories are stored correctly, anxiety will be eliminated or reduced.
 Behaviors in EMDR therapy include moving the eyes from side to side, tapping on the body, and more.

 This type of therapy method seeks to relieve some of the sensations of physical tension that are frozen in the body for years after trauma.
-The doctor believes that when experiencing intensely frightening events, the automatic nervous system is heightened but not relieved after the traumatic event has passed.
-So this approach tries to reduce PTSD by helping patients become more aware of their bodies and the sensations that are perceived through them.
+This approach tries to reduce PTSD by helping patients become more aware of their bodies and the sensations that are perceived through them.

 Hypnotherapy for Anxiety

 Hypnotherapy is an “alternative therapy” that is highly controversial.
 But there are many therapist and patients that swear by it.
 Hypnotherapy is, as the name implies, a form of hypnosis.
-But unlike the parlor trick hypnosis that people see on TV, this one takes place in a controlled setting, and is designed to relax you and help make you more suggestable to treatments.
+But unlike the parlor-trick hypnosis that people see on TV, this one takes place in a controlled setting and is designed to relax you and help make you more amenable to treatments.

 Like most alternative treatments, research has not been kind to hypnotherapy.
 It generally sees it as nothing more than a placebo.
-But anecdotally, many people swear by the techniques, and it is considered somewhat hard to research.
+But anecdotally, many people swear by the techniques, and it is considered somewhat hard to research on.
 If you’re going to consider hypnotherapy, do so cautiously and with the full support of your doctor/therapist.

 Other Forms of Anxiety therapy